Earn 2 – 3 credits in only 2 weeks at CPI in Costa Rica!

 Current students at Brookhaven College have the option of obtaining college credits for a variety of Spanish courses.
 To apply for this credit program, please contact Brookhaven College to receive information about this opportunity.

-2. Credits via Distance for Students from Other Universities:
+2. Credits via Distance for Students from Other Universities in Dallas:

 MAP for Study Abroad